 Maybe they should just rename the refuge, “Montezuma National WATERFOWL Refuge, because that is what it is.

 An update, May 27: The controversy is over, at least on Joseph Karpinski’s Facebook page, Birds of Montezuma National Wildlife Refuge.
-He has quelled any further discussion by removing anyone who does not subscribe to the drainage policies (me) espoused by Ms. Beusichem along with another poster (Alyssa Johnson) who perhaps too vehemently defended Ms. Beusichem and her public relations statements.
-These actions were promptly acknowledged by Ms. Beusichem, who thanked Mr. Karpinski “for allowing me to explain refuge management to you all”.
+He has quelled any further discussion by removing anyone who does not subscribe to the drainage policies (me) espoused by Ms. van Beusichem along with another poster (Alyssa Johnson) who perhaps too vehemently defended Ms. van Beusichem and her public relations statements.
+These actions were duly acknowledged by Ms. van Beusichem, who thanked Mr. Karpinski “for allowing me to explain refuge management to you all”.